Assembly as Synthesis

 Learned lesson: place block 2 before block 5 (kinematic drop path intersected).
 Call submit_plan again with a plan that respects these constraints.

-In this way, the memory we previously introduces now coinsides with the recent usage of memory to refer to the LLM's context/history prompt.
-As now the entire sessions' text, the enlarged prompt, is the memory.
-Although we can find that, unsurprisingly, such memory update mechanism is not really needed.
-With the prompt containing the geometric information, pyramid_10 can be solved in one-shot: the model applies its "bottom first" prior and returns a feasible plan in a single round.
+Although, unsurprisingly, such a memory-update mechanism turns out not to be really needed here.
+With the prompt containing the geometric information, pyramid_10 is solved one-shot: the model applies its "bottom first" prior and returns a feasible plan in a single round.

-We can do another experiment that just gives the LLM a prompt that has no such geometric description, we can see that it falls back almost like the previously tested simple random agent and Z3.
-We deliberately isolate the geometric descriptions and give it a plain prompt, now contains only the adjacency graph, with block ids randomly permuted to avoid any leakage of hints.
-In this way, the LLM would now degrade to random proposals, learning these blackbox world verifier and would need multiple round to solve it.
+In another experiment we give the LLM a prompt with no geometric description, and we see that it behaves much like the simple random agent and Z3.
+We deliberately strip out the geometric information and give it a plain prompt containing only the adjacency graph, with block ids randomly permuted to avoid any leakage of hints.
+The LLM then degrades to random proposals, learning only from the blackbox verifier, and needs multiple rounds to solve the task.

 Blocks (id, contact neighbours):